 Step 9: Reinforce Vocabulary

-The Glossary provides valuable support on technical language for teachers and students alike, with definitions to illustrate each term.
+The Glossary provides valuable support on technical language, for both teachers and students, and has definitions to illustrate each term.

 The Help tab provides definitions for the various blocks and actions available within the Learn and Create sections of Coding.